timfarkas/ADL_CW2/instructions.md

 Compare results using `pretraining.json` in the `logs/` folder.

-### Experiment 3: Effect of Self-training with Augmentations
+### Experiment 3: Effect of Self-training

-To experiment with augmentations during self-training:

-1. Open `data.py`
-2. Find the `create_dataloaders` function
-3. Set `use_augmentation=True`
-4. Run self_training.py as before
+In `self_training.py`, the self-training process generates the basic and many other segmentation models with different strategies of self-training.
+Variants include:
+- Data Iteration: In each iteration, we can either use new labels to replace the current labels, or treat them as a new dataset on top of our original dataset and feed into training loop all together (this will increase size of dataset in training)
+- SeedingLoss: A training technique that only calculates loss on part of the pixels (those with pseudo labels generated with high confidence level, namely those with very high predicted probability and very low probability)
+- Add-groundtruth: In some experiments we tried to add 100 samples with ground-truth labels, and feed into the training loop
+- FilterType: How to process the predicted labels generated from current model to get new pseudo labels
+   - Basic: Simple apply a filter (0.2) that filter out predicted pixel labels with value lower than a threshold
+   - MixLabel: We invented this algorithm to update labels on top of previous labels.
+In which predicted pixel labels larger than a high threshold (0.9) will be converted to 1 and that lower than a low threshold (0.1) will be converted to 0, and both be applied to the original labels (compared with basic filter, which only uses predicted labels and not the original labels)
+   - GrabCut: A computer vision algorithm that takes the image and the preliminary mask, and generate binary mask based on the features of the image such as shape, colour, etc. We used a 10 percentile threshold, which takes the top 10% pixels and the least 10% pixels from the probability mask, as frontground and background, and feed into the GrabCut algorithm.

 ## Directory Structure

 - `oxford_pet_data/`: Dataset directory
 - `checkpoints/`: Saved model checkpoints
 - `checkpoints/Bootstrap/` : Saved self-training models and images (directory will be automatically created when running self-training)
-- `checkpoints/EVA/` : Saved baseline models
+- `checkpoints/EVA/` : Saved basic and baseline models
-- `cam_data/`: Generated CAM pseudo-labels
 - `visualizations/`: Generated visualization outputs
 - `logs/`: Training logs
+- `cam_data/`: Generated CAMs and tools for CAMs pre-processing

 ## Key Files Description
 - `data.py`: Oxford Pet Dataset handling
 - `pre_training.py`: Pre-training classification models
 - `models.py`: Model architectures (CNN, ResNet, U-Net)
-- `self_training.py`: Self-training implementation
+- `self_training.py`: Self-training implementation to train basic and best(self-training) models
 - `baseline_training.py`: Training a baseline model
-- `final_evaluation_models.py`: Evaluating Basic, Best and Baseline models on the small validation set and testing set
+- `final_evaluation_models.py`: Evaluating basic, best and baseline models on the small validation set and testing set
 - `evaluation.py`: Evaluation metrics and functions
 - `mixed_data.py`: Mixed dataset handling with background images
 - `utils.py`: Utility functions